jlobue10/Chia_stuff/README.md

 # Chia_stuff
-Helpful automation stuff for Chia plot creation
+Helpful automation stuff for Chia plot creation.
+Fill up a staging directory with new `bladebit_cuda` plots as room frees up.

 ## **Installation**